Attention Parents/Guardians of Rising 4K, 5K, and 1st Grade Students

 Riverbank Elementary ( serving students zoned for Saluda River Academy for the Arts)

 Q: Does the district offer any programs for children younger than four?

 A: Yes.
 The first of these is the district’s STAR (Starting Together Arriving Ready) program.
-Operated through the Office of Parenting and Family Services Program, the STAR program employs one full-time parent educator and a part-time parent educators through a partnership with Lexington County First Steps.
+Operated through the Office of Parenting and Family Services, the STAR program employs both full-time parent educators and part-time parent educators through a partnership with Lexington County First Steps.
 These educators make home visits to interested families of children from birth through age five, sharing developmental information, parenting support and educational activities.
-The STAR program used the national Parents As Teachers (P.A.T) format.
+The STAR program uses the national Parents As Teachers (P.A.T.) format.
 Parent educators in Lexington Two also operate an ongoing series of activities for preschoolers and their parents.
 For more information on the Parenting and Family Services Program, contact Mary Brooks, Director or Sheri Stewart, Lead Parent Educator at 926-5743.

 The district also operates a number of special needs preschool classrooms serving identified three-and four-year-old students.
 Participation in these programs is limited to students with identified special needs.
 For more information, contact Lisa Harmon, Director, or Emmylou Todd Coordinator of Special Services at 739-4059.

 Q: At what age can my child begin attending school in District Two?